rymrg/drm/atomic_rationale.md

 Otherwise, the programmer might insert a non-atomic access by mistake.
 Introducing an unwanted behavior (which we still need to define).
 Using shared slightly mitigates this problem, but is inconvenient and cumbersome to use.
-`atomicOp` is available for slightly easier `RMW` operations but only for Sequentially Consistent (SC) access.

-In C and C++ where the memory model originates, the default access to the variable without annotation does the right thing[1,2].
+In C and C++ where the memory model originates, the default access to the variable without annotation does the right thing[1,2], that is to say all accesses by default exhibit sequential consistency.
-It provides seamless usage of the location with SC access.
-The programmer is not required to annotate all his accesses and is automatically given SC semantics to the variable.
+The programmer can rely on sequential consistency from std::atomic without manual annotation.

 In addition, C++ has an atomic struct `std::atomic<T>`.
 This struct makes it easier to perform atomic access with weaker access.